Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: More about -polynomials

 \begin{prop} The following formulas hold:

-\end{prop} \begin{proof} The first two equalities are the separation formulas in Theorem \ref{thm:sep1}.
-Let us prove the equality \eqref{eq:tg1} for $x$-variables by the induction on $t$ along $\bbT_n$ starting from $t_0$.
+\end{prop} \begin{proof} The first two equalities are the separation formulas in Theorem \ref{2thm:sep1}.
+Let us prove the equality \eqref{2eq:tg1} for $x$-variables by the induction on $t$ along $\bbT_n$ starting from $t_0$.
 For $t=t_0$, $x^{\bfg_{i;t_0}}=x^{\bfe_i}=x_i$.
-Therefore, \eqref{eq:tg1} holds.
+Therefore, \eqref{2eq:tg1} holds.
 Suppose that it is true for $t$ with $d(t_0,t)=d$.
-Let $t'$ be a vertex which is connected to $t$ with an edge labeled by $k$ such that $d(t_0,t')=d+1$.
+Let $t'$ be the vertex that is $k$-adjacent to $t$ such that $d(t_0,t')=d+1$.
 Then, we have

-where we used \eqref{eq:gmut7} in the last equality.
-Therefore, \eqref{eq:tg1} holds for $t'$.
-Similarly, the equality \eqref{eq:tc1} for $y$-variables follows from \eqref{eq:cmut7}. \end{proof}
+where we used \eqref{2eq:gmut7} in the last equality.
+Therefore, \eqref{2eq:tg1} holds for $t'$.
+Similarly, the equality \eqref{2eq:tc1} for $y$-variables follows from \eqref{2eq:cmut7}. \end{proof}

 Under these maps, $\hat{y}$-variables transform in the same way as $y$-variables as expected. \begin{prop} The following formulas hold: